Enzo Maresca on brink at Chelsea with decision on head coach's future expected ahead of Manchester City trip

 Relations have been strained between Maresca and key figures at the club going back to this time last year.

-Missing his post-match press conference on Tuesday night was another sign of the problems behind the scenes - even though his absence was attributed to illness.
+Missing his post-match press conference after a chaotic 2-2 draw with Bournemouth on Tuesday night was another sign of the problems behind the scenes, even though his absence was attributed to illness.

 The Italian has stood by the comments he made on December 13 when he claimed that many people at the club were not supporting him or the team.